encoredev/encore/docs/tutorials/uptime.md

 ---
 title: Building an Uptime Monitor
-subtitle: Learn how to build your own uptime monitoring system in 30 minutes
+subtitle: Learn how to build an event-driven uptime monitoring system
-seotitle: How to build an Uptime Monitoring System in Go
+seotitle: How to build an event-driven Uptime Monitoring System in Go
-seodesc: Learn how to build an uptime monitoring tool using Go and Encore.
-Get your entire application running in the cloud in 30 minutes!
+seodesc: Learn how to build an event-driven uptime monitoring tool using Go and Encore.
+Get your application running in the cloud in 30 minutes!
 ---

 Want to be notified when your website goes down so you can fix it before your users notice?